 New York City

 From Wall Street's skyscrapers to the neon of Times Square and Central Park's leafy paths, New York City is widely regarded as the heart of the US.
-It pulses with an irrepressible energy during the day and positively heaves at night.
+It pulses with vibrant energy during the day and is magical at night.
 From incredible art galleries and museums to some of the best restaurants and most iconic buildings in the world, the Big Apple’s vibrant cultural scene makes for an unparalleled experience for visitors.
 There is so much to see and do that it is impossible to cover every cultural highlight in a single trip.
-Visitors with limited time should head for the main attractions: the Statue of Liberty, MoMa and the Empire State Building, while those with more time can begin to explore the city’s lesser known neighbourhoods and outlying green spaces.
-No matter how you choose to spend your time and no matter how high your hopes, New York is guaranteed to exceed even the highest of expectations
+Visitors with limited time should head for the main attractions: the Statue of Liberty, MoMa and the Empire State Building, while those with more time can begin to explore the city’s lesser-known neighbourhoods and outlying green spaces.
+No matter how you choose to spend your time and no matter how high your hopes are, New York is guaranteed to exceed even the highest of expectations.

 Palm Beach is a coastal area on the northwestern end of the island of Aruba.
 Renowned for its idyllic stretch of palm-lined, white sand beach, the area attracts countless visitors who flock here to enjoy the luxury beachfront hotels, upmarket restaurants, vibrant beach bars, and colourful casinos.Those seeking retail therapy will find a number of large-scale shopping malls offering a range of high-end stores as well as movie theatres, water fountain shows, bowling alleys and spa facilities.